-The Police-Community Advisory Group is a group of seven people who:
+The Police-Community Advisory Group is a group of up to 10 Holly Springs residents who:

-- Serve as a liaison between the Police Department and the residents of the town and immediate surrounding areas;
+- Serve as a liaison between the Police Department and the residents of the Town;

 - Provide a formal conduit for improved community dialogue and understanding with the Police Department.
 Topics of discussion may include resident, business and neighborhood concerns; regional and local crime trends; and police training, standards and policies;